ullisun/RopiLawnMow/BTRemote/README.md

 ### Here you will find the files of RoπLawnMows Remote Control
 ![grafik](https://github.com/user-attachments/assets/ac51a8ec-d32c-4444-866c-bd615d00e137)

-The Python file runs on the Raspberry Pi as a service in /etc/systemd/system/.
-The advantage: The Service starts the Python Script every time agian if the connection is lost
+The Python file runs on the Raspberry Pi as a service in /etc/systemd/system/ The advantage: The service starts the Python Script every time agian if the connection breaks down
 ```
 [Unit]
 Description=BT-remoteClassic